Tom Homer

-Tom Homer (born 1 April 1990) is an English former rugby union player who recently played at centre, wing and fullback for London Irish in Premiership Rugby.
+Tom Homer (born 1 April 1990) is an English former rugby union player who played at centre, wing and fullback for London Irish in Premiership Rugby.
 He was a member of the Grand Slam winning England U18 side in 2008 and was a member of the England U20 squad in January 2008.

 Career

-Homer started playing rugby at Andover RFC in Hampshire before moving on to Salisbury RFC in Wiltshire.
+Homer started playing rugby at Andover RFC in Hampshire before moving to Salisbury RFC in Wiltshire.
 Homer attended Norman Court Preparatory School and then Milton Abbey School in Dorset, where as a flyhalf, he was captain of rugby at both establishments.